Reference Bibles vs Study Bibles: What’s the Difference?

 What are cross-references in the Bible?

 Mark 8:31-32 is a common cross-reference to Matthew 16:22 because it records the same story.
-Because there are two authors, and each has a unique perspective and way of telling the story, a reader can gain more insight.
+A reader can gain more insight because there are two authors, each with a unique perspective and way of telling the story.

 An example cross-reference from the writings of Paul